Date of Award:

 The findings of the study revealed that while computer self-efficacy was not positively correlated with cognitive actions, it was positively correlated with metacognitive strategies.
 Specifically, the findings revealed a significant positive correlation between computer self-efficacy and planning strategies.
 Screen-captured video analyses showed that there were different profiles of cognitive actions and metacognitive strategies between high and low computer self-efficacy groups.
 The findings were confirmed by issues from interview analyses between the groups.

 Santoso, Harry Budi, "Computer Self-Efficacy, Cognitive Actions, and Metacognitive Strategies of High School Students While Engaged in Interactive Learning Modules" (2013).
-All Graduate Theses and Dissertations.
-Paper 2043.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+2043.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .